shalikadulaj/IoT-Mini-Project-1/README.md

 Add data base, table and measure.
 Then save.

 Now you are successfully connected the data source.
-Then using dashboard, you can create a dashboard as you need.
+Then using Grafana, you can create a dashboard as you need.